Is It Really Safe To Wear Shapewear When You're Pregnant?

 "As a general rule, shapewear clothing worn during pregnancy and postpartum has to be comfortable while providing support for your body," Dr. Ross says.
 "No pregnancy or postpartum shapewear clothing should overly compress and squeeze internal organs including ribs, abdominal muscles, liver, spleen and intestines."

-In fact, Dr. Ross says the type of shapewear that she's most concerned about people wearing while pregnant is a Kardashian favorite: the waist trainer.
+In fact, Dr. Ross says the type of shapewear that she's most concerned about people wearing while pregnant is a Kardashian favourite: the waist trainer.

 Advertisement